 - Complete a field placement request application through U-M SSW Office of Field Education (OFE)

 - Be matched by CEW+ and OFE staff for consideration

 - Interview with a panel of CEW+ staff

 - IP/IHMHSA (Integrated Health, Mental Health, Substance Abuse)

 - Management of Human Services (MHS)

-CEW+ has two licensed MSWs and two licensed psychologists on staff, trained and experienced in field supervision and mentorship, as well as content-area experts in advocacy, project management, and development.
+CEW+ has three licensed MSWs on staff, trained and experienced in field supervision and mentorship, as well as content-area experts in advocacy, project management, and development.
 Our Social Work Internship supervision team is dedicated to the creation of specialized training opportunities for qualified candidates.